semuconsulting/PyGPSClient/README.md

 1. Connect to the GNSS receiver first by clicking ![connect icon](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/usbport-1-24.png?raw=true) on the main PyGPSClient settings panel.
 1. Enter the current and next keys in hexadecimal format e.g. `0102030405060708090a0b0c0d0e0f10`.
 The keys are normally 16 bytes long, or 32 hexadecimal characters.
 1. Enter the supplied Valid From dates in `YYYYMMDD` format. **NB:** These are *Valid From* dates rather than *Expiry* dates.
 If the location service provides Expiry dates, subtract 4 weeks from these to get the Valid From dates.
-1. NB: if you are subscribing to the MQTT SPARTNKEY topic, the key and date details will be entered automatically.
+1. NB: if you are subscribing to the MQTT SPARTNKEY topic, the key and date details will be entered automatically on reeipt of an MQTT SPARTNKEY message.
 1. Select 'Upload keys', 'Configure receiver' and 'Disable NMEA' options as required.
 1. Click ![send button](https://github.com/semuconsulting/PyGPSClient/blob/master/pygpsclient/resources/iconmonstr-arrow-12-24.png?raw=true) to upload the configuration.
 The utility will send the relevant configuration command(s) to the receiver and poll for an acknowledgement.